SwensaGH/Merlin-cura/README.md

 cd Cura
 ```
 ### For development
 One time to setup Virtual Environment.
-You can delete venv directory and rerun to generate the venv directory
+You can delete venv directory and rerun to generate the venv directory<br>
-update the following packages to 5.2.2 to 5.3.0 (to latest in the future ) - conandata.yml
+update the following packages to 5.2.2 to 5.3.0 (to latest in the future ) - conandata.yml <br>
-Also make sure you have the requirements for building curaengine - https://github.com/Ultimaker/CuraEngine/wiki/Building-CuraEngine-From-Source
+Also make sure you have the requirements for building curaengine - https://github.com/Ultimaker/CuraEngine/wiki/Building-CuraEngine-From-Source<br>
-This step builds the curaengine.exe
+This step builds the curaengine.exe <br>
 ```sh
 conan install . --build=missing --update -o cura:devtools=True -g VirtualPythonEnv
 ```